Articles of the ITI - Home

 Article 8: Rights and obligations of Members and Fellows

-Members and Fellows, including Honorary and Senior Fellows, have the following rights
+Members and Fellows have the following rights and obligations:

-- Members and Fellows are to pay the agreed dues within the time period set by the Board of Directors.
-Honorary Fellows are exempt from due contributions; Senior Fellows are exempted upon written notification of their change in status.
+d.
+Members and Fellows are to pay the agreed dues within the time period set by the Board of Directors.
+Honorary Fellows are exempt from due contributions.

-- Members and Fellows are to attend Section meetings, national ITI Congresses and World Symposia whenever possible.
+e.
+Members and Fellows are to attend Section meetings, ITI Congresses and World Symposia whenever possible.
 In addition, Fellows are to attend the ITI Annual Meetings whenever possible.

-- Only Fellows are eligible for appointment as members of the Association’s Board of Directors and committees.
+g.
+Only Fellows are eligible for election or appointment as members of the Association’s Board of Directors and committees.
 Exceptions may be made if unique qualifications for a given office are required.